mcellteam/cellblender_tutorials/software.rst

 The Next Step
 --------------------------------

-After you have installed MCell, Blender, and CellBlender, you should continue with the :ref:`single_molecule_diffusion` tutorial.
+After you have downloaded, extracted, and started the CellBlender bundle, you should continue with the :ref:`single_molecule_diffusion` tutorial.